Team997Coders/BB2018BallFindingVision/CameraVision/readme.md

 ## Usage
 Once this application is run, it publishes two HTTP endpoints:
-`http://localhost:1185` is the source image stream in MJPEG over HTTP format `http://localhost:1186` is the image processed image stream in MJPEG over HTTP format
+`http://localhost:1185` is the source image stream in MJPEG over HTTP format and `http://localhost:1186` is the image processed image stream in MJPEG over HTTP format